 If you have slightly more resources, you can move to the next layer: Scam.
 If your users get ripped off they are not likely to come back, and if scammers get lucky, they will focus even more on your site.

 The next level, Abuse, is when someone is misusing your site for e.g. avoid fees or promote their brands in an unallowable way.
 One example is posting ads that should be paid for in a free category, e.g. real-estate listings in the home decoration category.
 Margins on classifieds sites are small and you probably need to get paid when you should.

 One step right takes you to the Irrelevant layer.
 Poor pictures, missing descriptions or multiple items per ad gives a bad impression and restless users won’t stay long on the site if they don’t immediately find what they’re looking for.

-Last but not least its worth mentioning that every business is unique and not all sites need all layers of moderation.
+Last but not least, it’s worth mentioning that every business is unique, and not all sites need all layers of moderation.
 It’s up to you to set the right level of content quality for you.
-The most important thing is that you take an active decision and make sure you keep the quality you chosen.
+The most important thing is that you take an active decision and make sure you keep the quality you have chosen.

 This is Besedo